info201b-au17/bb4-finalproj/README.md

 ![app landing page](/readmePictures/landingPage.png)

-We created a map based on the last two years of bike theft data that shows which bike racks were Unsafe to Safe on a gradient.
+We created a map based on the last two years of bike theft data that shows which bike racks were Unsafe to Safe using a visual color gradient.

 ![clicking on a point](/readmePictures/clickOnPoint.png)